robmclaughliniv/robmclaughl.in/memory-bank/progress.md

 *   Infrastructure as Code (Terraform) configuration created and successfully applied for AWS deployment (S3, CloudFront, Route53, IAM).
 *   CI/CD pipeline set up using GitHub Actions and operational.
 *   Site is live at `robmclaughl.in`.
-*   Current focus is on post-launch security review and potential future enhancements.
+*   Security review completed and improvements implemented.

 ## What Works